rwood/GcePSSession/README.md

 ## Version History

+- **1.0.7** (2025-01-XX): Bug fixes
+  - Fixed double-quoting issue in gcloud path handling for -File parameter
+  - Removed double-quoting of paths in arguments array
+  - Prevents "Illegal characters in path" errors when paths contain spaces
 - **1.0.6** (2025-01-XX): Bug fixes
   - Fixed SSH permissions function to use SecurityIdentifier object directly
   - Resolved "Some or all identity references could not be translated" error